-We took a look at all the top companies and compared features, prices, reputation and more.
-Looking for the best medical alert system for 2017?
-We’ve listed the pros, cons and everything else you need to know:
+We took a look at all the top companies and compared features, prices, reputation, the good, the bad, and more.
+Continue reading if you're seeking the best medical alert system for 2018.

 Top Rated Medical Alert System Reviews

-There are many different options to choose from.
-While the basic service is generally the same – instant access to emergency services – the features offered, pricing and reputation of each company do vary.
+There are many different types of medical alerts for senior citizens.
+While the basic service is generally the same – instant access to emergency services – the features offered, pricing and reputation of each company tend to vary.

-We took an in-depth look at all the key medical alert systems and summarized the pluses and minuses below.
-If you'd like to read even more information, we've also provided links to our full medical alert reviews.
+We took an in-depth look at all of the most popular emergency alert equipment for seniors and summarized the pros and cons below.
+If you'd like to more information on a particular company, simply click the "Read Review" button for our full-length medical alert reviews of each company.